salvacarrion/autonmt/docs/how-to/manual-pipeline.md

 )
 ```

-## Manual translator construction { #manual-translator }
+## Manual translator construction

 Shortcut → `AutonmtTranslator.from_dataset(train_ds, ..., run_prefix="exp")`.

-Manual — compute the run location and name yourself.
-This is where you'd tag a run with a
+Compute the run location and name yourself — this is where you tag a run with a custom name
-custom name or override the directory scheme:
+or override the directory scheme:

 ```python
 from autonmt.backends import AutonmtTranslator